Nayan-Chaturvedi/ChaiAurCode/README.md

 - As window.document is so common object, so we can access document object directly as well console.log(document)
 - console.dir(document) it will give all the hidden details as well, that were missing using console.log(document)
 - <!DOCTYPE html> will only tell what type of html page it is
-- In DOM, everything is node, like head, bodt etc
+- In DOM, everything is node, like head, body etc

 ![DOM](/src/images/DOM.png)